Bugxit/Customizable-Compiled-PL/README.md

 - [Go](#int) - Int
 - [Go](#var) - Var

+#### Key informations:
-Precision : All keywords are written using the default settings & [] indicate the part the developper can modify.
+All keywords are written using the default settings & [ ] indicate the part the developper can modify.
+<br>Also some features are not disponible in every version of CPL, example :
+<br>[Int8](#int) does not exist in PyCPL (Python does not allow the utilisation of signed-integers)
 #### Write:
 Format :
 ```